-The authors would like to thank Prof. H. Zhou from Northwestern University for providing us the source code of algorithms [11] and [12].
+The authors would like to thank Prof. H. Zhou, Northwestern University, for providing them with the source code of algorithms [12] and [13].
+They are also grateful to the anonymous reviewers from ICCAD, ISPD, and TCAD for their helpful suggestions and valuable comments on this work.